Premise Liability Attorneys in Central Virginia

 - Keep a carefully written account of every detail associated with your slip and fall accident.

 - Contact an experienced Virginia slip and fall attorney as quickly as possible after your accident.

 Getting Help from a Virginia Slip and Fall Attorney

 If you have been hurt in a Virginia slip and fall accident, the sooner you obtain qualified legal representation, the better your final outlook will be.
 The Tronfeld West & Durrett attorneys have helped many people who have found themselves in the same situation.
-We understand what a difficult time this could be for you—you may be injured, unable to work and facing an increasing level of medical expenses plus your regular monthly bills.
+We understand what a difficult time this could be for you—you may be injured, unable to work, and facing an increasing level of medical expenses plus your regular monthly bills.
 We have offices conveniently located in your neighborhood, whether you are in Richmond, Petersburg, Chesterfield or Mechanicsville.
-We want to help and will spend time discussing your specific circumstances, determining how to proceed.
+We want to help and will spend time discussing your specific circumstances, and determining how to proceed.
 Contact a Tronfeld West & Durrett attorney today!